 Second-level education consists of a three-year Junior Cycle, followed by a two-year or three-year Senior Cycle.
 The Junior Certificate Programme examination is taken at the end of the Junior Cycle.
 In the Senior Cycle, there is an optional one-year Transition Year programme followed by a choice of three Leaving Certificate programmes.
 Each of these 3 Leaving Certificate programmes - the Established Leaving Certificate, the Leaving Certificate Applied and the Leaving Certificate Vocational Programme - is a two-year programme.
-Certain students are provided with an exemption from Irish.
-In certain specific circumstances students may be allowed to repeat a year, as described in circular M2/95 Repeating a Year at Post-Primary Level.

 Other aspects of post-primary education include:

 • Education for students with special educational needs

 • Equipment grants for students with disabilities